|

 Doves and Pigeons:

-There is no difference between a Pigeon
+There is no difference between a pigeon

 and a dove besides the fact that pigeon is a word that comes from the French

-"pijon" and "dove" s the in English name for the birds members of the
+"pijon" and "dove" s the in English name for birds of the Columbidae family which includes over 300 species of near-passerine birds

 worldwide.
 However, nowadays we commonly refer to "doves" to the small